-Participants may direct employee deferrals as well as employer matching and profit sharing contributions into any of 20 different investment options, including a common collective trust fund, several mutual funds and the Company stock fund, in no less than 1% increments.
-Twice a month, the Plan Trustee buys shares of the Company's common stock at current market prices on the New York Stock Exchange.
+Participants may direct employee deferrals as well as employer matching and profit sharing contributions into any of 22 different investment options, including a common collective trust fund, several mutual funds and Company stock, in no less than 1% increments.
+As of March 15, 2007, the Plan began real time trading of Coach stock held by participants of the Plan.
+As a result of real time trading, when a participant makes a trade, the order is immediately sent to the market during normal market hours and is then eligible for execution.
+Prior to real time trading, the Plan Trustee bought shares of the Company's common stock twice a month at current market prices on the New York Stock Exchange.